timchurches/Ggplot2Talk/Ggplot2Talk/index.md

     - some plotting details (e.g., legends) taken care of automatically
     - but lacks a formal model, which can make it hard to extend (custom panel functions can be tricky to write)

->- ggplot2, also developed at University of Auckland!
+>- ggplot (precursor to ggplot2), also developed at University of Auckland!
     - also uses grid graphics for underpinnings
     - formal grammar
     - far more modular and object-oriented